Taste the Blood of Dracula: Plot

-With Hargood dead and Alice and Lucy missing, Paxton teams-up with Secker and visits the abandoned church.
-Courtley's corpse is missing but they discover Lucy asleep in a coffin with marks on her throat.
-Realizing she is a vampire, Secker tries to stake her, but Paxton shoots him in the arm, forcing him to flee.
-While Secker runs away, Paxton weeps over his daughter's body.
-When he finally develops the courage to stake her, she awakens, and Dracula appears.
-Alice pins Paxton down and Lucy drives a wooden stake through his chest, killing him.
-That night, Secker's son Jeremy sees Lucy, his fiancé, and approaches her.
+With Hargood dead and Alice and Lucy missing, Paxton teams-up with Secker and visits the church.
+Courtley's corpse is missing, but they discover Lucy asleep in a coffin with marks on her throat.
+Realizing she is a vampire, Secker tries to stake her, but Paxton shoots him in the arm, forcing him to flee, and weeps over the body.
+When he develops the courage to stake her, she awakens, and Dracula appears.
+Alice pins Paxton down and Lucy kills him with a wooden stake.
+That night, Secker's son Jeremy sees Lucy, his fiancée, and approaches her.
 She bites his throat, enslaving him while Dracula watches.
 The vampire Jeremy then stabs his father to death on Lucy's orders.
 When she starts begging for his approval, Dracula drains her dry and leaves her destroyed.
-Back at the church, he prepares to bite Alice but a cock crows and he returns to his coffin.
+Back at the church, Dracula prepares to bite Alice but a cock crows, and he returns to his coffin.

 Secker's body causes Jeremy's arrest.
-While traying to defend Jeremy, Paul finds letter in which Secker instructs him on how to fight the vampires.
-Following Secker's instructions, Paul goes to the abandoned church and finds Lucy's exsanguinated body, floating in a lake.
-He bars the door at the church with a large cross and clears the altar of Black Mass instruments, replacing them with the proper materials.
+While trying to defend Jeremy, Paul finds a letter in which Secker instructs him on how to fight the vampires.
+Following Secker's instructions, Paul goes to the church and finds Lucy's exsanguinated body, floating in a lake.
+He bars the door at the church with a cross and clears the altar of Black Mass instruments, replacing them with the proper materials.
 He calls for Alice, who appears with Dracula.
 Paul confronts Dracula with a cross but Alice, still entranced, disarms him.
 Dracula dismisses her and tries to leave, but is prevented by the cross barring the door.
 His retreat is also barred by a cross which an angry and disappointed Alice threw to the floor.
 He climbs the balcony and throws objects at Paul and Alice, before backing into a stained glass window depicting a cross.
-He breaks the glass but suddenly sees the changed surroundings and hears the Lord's Prayer recited in Latin.
-Dazzled and overwhelmed by the power of the newly re-sanctified church, Dracula falls to the altar and dissolves back into dust.
+He breaks the glass but sees the changed surroundings and hears the Lord's Prayer recited in Latin.
+Overwhelmed by the power of the newly re-sanctified church, Dracula falls to the altar and dissolves back into dust.
 With the vampire destroyed, Paul and Alice leave.